zefrios/Excel/README.md

 # Excel Skilltest: A/B Testing Results from Company A
 ## About the Data
 Company A tests their applicants on their Excel skills and asks them to answer 5 questions.
 The dataset consists of three tables named 'Data buyers', 'Data visits', and 'Matching'.
+Let's take a quick look at our tables:

 ### Data buyers